State collapse: Neglect, corruption and incompetence

 Managerial incapacity, failing to meet popular needs, causes dissatisfaction.
 If the government avoids necessary choices, practices only defensive politics, and represses the protests with tyranny, the state is likely to implode.
 This was the case in Chad when it collapsed in 1980, and in Ghana in 1981.

-Czar Nicholas II, crowned at an early age, 26, was untrained in governance.
-Grand Duke Vladimir's son Cyril was a rival candidate for the throne.
-Liberals and revolutionaries challenged his autocracy.
-By 1916 he had become apathetic, dominated by the Czarina and Rasputin, a "Christ in the image of the rejected and agonizing monarchy".
+Nicholas II, crowned Russian Emperor at the early age of 26, was unprepared for governance.
+His cousin Cyril, son of Grand Duke Vladimir, was a rival candidate for the throne.
+Both liberals and revolutionaries challenged his autocracy.
+By 1916 he had become apathetic, dominated by his wife, Tsarita Alexandra Feodorovna, and Rasputin, a "Christ in the image of the rejected and agonizing monarchy".

-Few political scientists credibly predicted the collapse of the Soviet Union or agreed on its causes: in hindsight, Leonid Fituni lists 'poverty, hunger, regional conflicts, ethnic wars, deindustrialisation, foreign debt, elite corruption, disease epidemics, refugee problems, environmental issues' as causes.
+Few political scientists credibly predicted the collapse of the Soviet Union or agreed on its causes: in hindsight, Leonid Fituni lists "poverty, hunger, regional conflicts, ethnic wars, deindustrialisation, foreign debt, elite corruption, disease epidemics, refugee problems, environmental issues" as causes.

 Military takeover

 Armed forces may take over a collapsing state by coup d'etat.
 Some military regimes are able to reverse a downward spiral, but if they fail to do so, must rely ever more on coercion and control.
-The regime 'falls into the vacuum it has created'.
-This occurred in Uganda under Idi Amin in 1979; and in Somalia in 1991.
+The regime "falls into the vacuum it has created".
+This occurred in Uganda under Idi Amin in 1979 and in Somalia in 1991.